-Table I. Percentage of trials two standard deviations or more smaller than the mean, one deviation or more smaller, one deviation or more larger, and two deviations or more larger.
+Table 1.
+Percentage of trials two standard deviations or more smaller than the mean, one deviation or more smaller, one deviation or more larger, and two deviations or more larger true, when the download is sufficiently large.
+It is also interesting to note that there is a skew toward tails with very long download times that decreases with file size.

 Values converge to the normal distribution for sufficiently many packets.

 The relationship as p changes is less clear, as the transfer rate and the standard deviation in the transfer rate do not appear to have a linear relationship with the loss episode parameter p.
 As losses increase, timeouts become even more common in a superlinear way, because the timeouts arise from the interaction of several losses.
-Understanding in detail the loss patterns that can lead to a timeout, as described in part in (Fall and Floyd, 1996), could shed light on this effect.
+Understanding in detail the loss patterns that can lead to a timeout, as described in part in [10], could shed light on this effect.